cjbassi/gotop/README.md

 ## Installation

-Only working and tested on Linux.
-OSX is no longer supported due to issues with gopsutil, but that is currently being worked on.
-Windows support is also in the works.
+Working and tested on Linux and OSX, with Windows support being worked on.

 ### Using Git